jarviscanada/jarvis_data_eng_DavidTrumble/linux_sql/README.md

 # Introduction
 This product uses google cloud platform(Compute Engine) to initialize a virtual machine.
 Within the virtual machine we provision a docker instance.
-	The docker instance is then provisioned with postgres and psql data.
+Docker instance is then provisioned with postgres and psql data.
 Data inserted and retrieved from postgres details hardware specifications for that instance.
 Some technologies used in this project were; regex, bash, docker, git, postgres, virtual machine and google cloud platform.

 # Quick Start